ArslanIrshad105/CRUD-Rest-API-with-Node-and-Express-using-JSON-File/Readme.md

 **Endpoints:**
 GET /users/getusers : Retrieve all items.

 POST /users/adduser : Add user in the json file

+GET /users/search/:key : Search the user by key

 **Technologies Used:**
 **Node.js:** JavaScript runtime for server-side programming.